solliancenet/tech-immersion-data-ai/day1-exp5/README.md

 - **rollup_events_5mins**: stores aggregated data in 5-minute intervals.
 - **rollup_events_1hr**: stores aggregated data every 1 hour.

 You will notice in the script below, as well as in the script above, that we are sharding each of the tables on `customer_id` column.
 The sharding logic is handled for you by the Hyperscale server group (enabled by Citus), allowing you to horizontally scale your database across multiple managed Postgres servers.
+This provides you with multi-tenancy because the data is sharded by the same Tenant ID (customer_id).
+Because we are sharding on the same ID for our raw events table and rollup tables, our data stored in both types of table are automatically co-located for us by Citus.
+Furthermore, this means that aggregations can be performed locally without crossing network boundaries when we insert our events data into the rollup tables.
+Our dashboard queries that execute against the rollup tables are always for a particular tenant (customer id).
+Hyperscale clusters allow us to parallelize our aggregations across shards, then perform a SELECT on a rollup for a particular customer from the dashboard, and have it automatically routed to the appropriate shard.

+Another important thing to note about the rollup tables is that we are using [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) (HLL) data types to very rapid obtain distinct counts for devices and sessions (`device_distinct_count` and `session_distinct_count`).
+HyperLogLog is a fixed-size data structure that is extremely fast at estimating distinct value counts with tunable precision.
+For example, in 1280 bytes `HLL` can estimate the count of tens of billions of distinct values with only a few percent error ([source](https://github.com/citusdata/postgresql-hll)).

+It is very common to run `SELECT COUNT(DISTINCT)` on your database to update a dashboard with the number of unique items such as unique purchases of a particular item, unique users, unique page visits, etc. However, when you are using distributed systems, as Contoso Auto is in this situation, calculating unique counts is a difficult problem to solve.
+One reason for this is that there can be overlapping records across the workers.
+You could get around this by pulling all the data into a single machine and perform the count, but this does not scale well.
+Another option is to perform map/reduce functions, which scales, but are very slow to execute.
+The better option that provides scalability and speed is to use approximation algorithms to provide distinct count results within mathematically provable error bounds.
+This is why we are using HyperLogLog.

+If we were not using HLL, we would be limited to creating a large number of rollup tables.
+You would need rollup tables for various time periods, and rollup tables to calculate the distinct counts constrained by combinations of columns.
+For example, if you pre-aggregate over minutes, then you cannot answer queries asking for distinct counts over an hour.
+If you try and each minute's result to find hourly visits to a specific page, for example, the result will be unreliable because you are likely to have overlapping records within those different minutes.
+This problem is further complicated when you want to return a count of page visits filtered by time and unique page visit counts by user or a combination of the two.
+HLL allows us to use one or two rollup tables to answer all of these queries and more.
+This is because HLL overcomes the overlapping records problem by encoding the data in a way that allows summing up individual unique counts without re-counting overlapping records.
+When we write data to the HLL columns, we also hash it to ensure uniform distribution.
+We'll go over this in a bit.

 1. With the **Lab** server expanded under the Servers tree in pgAdmin, expand Databases then select **citus**.
 When the citus database is highlighted, select the **Query Tool** button above.

    ![The citus database is selected in pgAdmin, and the Query Tool is highlighted.](media/pgadmin-query-tool-button.png 'Query Tool')

-2. Paste the following query into the Query Editor:
+2. Replace the query in the Query Editor with the following:

    ```sql
    CREATE TABLE rollup_events_5min (